DeSinc/SallyBot/README.md

 `--model <folder_name_of_model>` specifies which model Oobabooga should use, replace `<folder_name_of_model>` it is the name of the folder in text-generation-webui/models.

-`--extension api` tells Oobabooga to allow SallyBot to integrate together.
+`--api` tells Oobabooga to allow SallyBot to integrate together.

+`--loader exllama_hf` uses the much updated ExLLAMA model loader which is literally nearly 2x faster than the previously used loader.
+Might already be default by the time you see and run this.

-`--listen-port 7862` is set to 7862 because we ARE NOT USING default API.
-We are instead using `--extension api` which runs on port 5000.
+`--listen-port 7862` is set to 7862 to not overlap with stable diffusion. `--api` opens a separate port for sallybot to interface with which runs on port 5000.
 Port 7862 can still be used to view the web interface if you like.

 `--xformers` is a very good optimiser that reduces your vram usage for free.
 This argument is not required but very encouraged.
 It needs to be installed into Oobabooga to use.
 Run `cmd_windows.bat` and type `pip install xformers`, when it is done you can type exit.